Live Presentations and Workshops

 ... to help rescue groups raise money for their cause.

-Attention: Rescue Groups
+Attention Rescue Groups

 Are you looking for a way to educate your dog adopters while raising money for your organization?
-Click here to learn more.

 I am so happy I embraced the opportunity to attend this past weekend’s workshop with Iris.
 Iris’ small group setting & supportive, personable nature set the tone for success for each & every dog owner.
 Iris was able to specifically address each of our personal challenges, all while bringing us back to the basics of dog training & building trusting relationships with our pups.
 She shared a wealth of knowledge focusing on techniques for success with simple training commands, dog psychology & thought processes/reasoning of dogs in regards to human behavior, proper body language & human interaction approaching fearful dogs, & so much more.
 Although we were unable to uncover years and years of training, dog psychology, etc., the amount of information & tools & techniques I received in the 2 hrs provided me with a golden base with which to start my training w/my beloved furry family member.
 Iris & the rest of the group helped to facilitate a wonderful team atmosphere & support system.
-I left feeling more confident & excited to try these new techniques w/my dog.
+I left feeling more confident & excited to try these new techniques with my dog.

 I highly recommend workshops like this for ALL dog owners–new to seasoned equally.
 Every dog is different & it is so important to reach out & accept opportunities to allow your dog to reach its full potential.

-A. Ide
+Alicia Ide

 Build a Relationship